 “It’s too many damn pages for any man to understand.” – Thomas Jefferson in Hamilton

-There has been a lot of talk recently about the cost of President Biden’s proposed American Jobs Plan – $1.7 trillion as of May 21 – and whether that amount of spending is responsible given the $5 trillion the government has already spent on Covid-19 relief.
+There has been a lot of talk recently about President Biden’s proposed $6 trillion budget for 2022 and whether that amount of spending is responsible given the $5 trillion the government has already spent on Covid-19 relief in 2020 and 2021.
 These conversations about the federal budget tend to be contentious because they go right to the heart of the government’s major role: taxing and spending money.
 In fact, the main way most of us interact with the federal government is through paying taxes each year.

 What happens after Tax Day is less well known.
 The actual budget process tends to be long and complicated.
-In that sense, it hasn’t changed that much since Thomas Jefferson called it “too many damn pages for any man to understand,” in the notorious lyrics of Lin Manuel Miranda’s Hamilton.
-That said (or to be precise, rapped,) we created a fact sheet so that you can understand the most important parts of the budget debate.
+In that sense, it hasn’t changed that much since Thomas Jefferson called it “too many damn pages for any man to understand” in the notorious lyrics of Lin Manuel Miranda’s Hamilton.
+That said, or to be precise, rapped, Biden’s budget is a set of proposed targets for government spending, revenue, and borrowing for the next 10 years.

 It also outlines the President’s particular priorities for the budget for October 1, 2021 to September 30, 2022, i.e., Fiscal Year 2022.
-The $6 trillion figure floating around is only the amount of proposed spending – the full budget also anticipates $4.2 trillion in revenue and a deficit of $3.1 trillion.
-A deficit is just the difference between spending and revenue ($6.5 trillion – $3.4 trillion = $3.1 trillion.)
+The $6 trillion figure floating around is only the amount of proposed spending – the full budget also anticipates $4.2 trillion in revenue and a deficit of $1.8 trillion.
+A deficit is just the difference between spending and revenue ($6 trillion – $4.2 trillion = $1.8 trillion.)
 In other words, it is the amount the government must borrow to pay for all of its programs in a given year.

-It’s easy to balk at these numbers, especially when it comes to $1.8 trillion in government borrowing in the wake of $3.1 trillion in government borrowing.
+It is easy to balk at these numbers, especially when it comes to $1.8 trillion in government borrowing in the wake of $3.1 trillion in borrowing in 2020.
 But, just like a bank takes into account your entire financial situation before letting you borrow money, we need to think about the deficit in terms of the US’s financial situation as a country.
 Lenders care about a borrower’s ability to pay them back.
-That is true if the borrower is an individual or a government.
+That is true if a borrower is an individual or a government.
 Individuals can only pay back a loan with their future income, which is, obviously, limited by their lifespan.

 Governments, however, can pay back their loans by taxing future generations.
-The amount of tax revenue the government will have to pay back its loans depends on both the tax rates and the amount of taxable income produced by individuals and corporations.
+The amount of tax revenue the government will have on hand to pay back its loans depends on both the tax rates and the amount of taxable income generated by individuals and corporations.
 Revenue therefore varies according to the state of the economy – i.e., are we in a recession with high unemployment or a boom with new job opportunities.
-That is why we need to think about government borrowing in terms of the country’s income, formally known as its GDP.
+That is why we need to think about government borrowing in terms of the country’s “income,” formally known as its GDP.
 The government borrowed $3.1 trillion in 2020; US “income” for that year was $20.8 trillion.
 Similarly, the proposed borrowing for 2022 is $1.8 trillion; the expected “income” is $23.5 trillion.

 Since there is no equivalent “lifespan” for the government, it can borrow and pay back money on a much longer timeline.
 The government does not need to balance its budget in the same way that individuals do, where, at some specific point, “money in” must equal “money out.”
 In fact, there are many instances where the government should run a deficit: helping businesses and individuals survive a pandemic is certainly one of them.
 That said, a government cannot borrow unlimited money forever.
-(This is what people mean by the “US debt problem,” which the fact sheet explains through a bathtub analogy.)
+This limitation is what people mean by the “US debt problem,” which the accompanying fact sheetexplains by means of a bathtub analogy.

-Sophie Evans is the Policy Director for Engage.
+Sophie Evans is the Policy Director at Engage.
 You can reach her at firstname.lastname@example.org.
 For definitions of all key budget terms from the news, see the attached fact sheet, A Guide to the Federal Budget Debate.